Frequently Asked Questions

 A:

-We serve children aged 5-8 years old.
+We primarily serve children aged 5-8 years old.

 All children must be at least kindergarten ready and able to abide